seancorfield/seancorfield.github.io/content/md/pages/presentations.md

 Clojure's Superpower: REPL-Driven Development
 ---
 The slide deck is pretty minimal as it mostly just [sets the stage for a live coding session](https://corfield.org/articles/REPL-Driven-Development.pdf), but it does include some very useful links to reading material, talks, and courses about RDD.
-I'll add links to the recorded talks once the two user groups have them posted!
+[Watch the recording on YouTube](https://www.youtube.com/watch?v=gIoadGfm5T8).

 Learn You a What for Great Good
 ---